milos-p-lab/VB6-on-Windows-11/README.md

 ---

+## 🌟 Looking Ahead: twinBASIC

+While this project makes it possible to run and maintain classic VB6 applications on modern Windows, the **future** of VB6-style development is [twinBASIC](https://twinbasic.com/).

+- ✅ 32-bit **and** 64-bit executables
+- ✅ Modern component support (including WebView2)
+- ✅ Actively developed and community-driven
+- ❌ Still missing some legacy-specific features (e.g., DataEnvironment, DataReport, MS Agent/Double Agent), which are important in certain business applications

+This project serves as a **compatibility bridge** — ensuring that old VB6 applications can still be compiled and maintained today, while twinBASIC continues to evolve into a full replacement.

+👉 **Note:** If your project depends on these legacy features, the original VB6 IDE remains the only option for editing and compiling.
+For all new development, however, twinBASIC is strongly recommended as the long-term solution.

+---

 ## ⚖️ License

 This repository provides a preconfigured environment based on existing redistributable components.
 The author does not distribute proprietary software — the package assumes you have the legal right to use VB6 and related tools.